-Instructor training covers topics such as course and lesson design, psychology of education and how learning process works, managing a classroom, motivating your learners and how not to demotivate them, dealing with challenges as a teacher, building a community of practice around teaching and so on.
-It also discuss the value of feedback and learn how to provide as well as how to receive it - feedback is meant for teachers as mush as it is meant for students.
+Instructor training does NOT teach how to program in R or Python, use Git, or any of the other topics taught in other Carpentry lessons and workshops.
+Instead, it covers topics such as course and lesson design, the psychology of education and how the learning process works, managing a classroom, motivating your learners and avoiding demotivating them, dealing with challenges as a teacher, building a community of practice around teaching and so on.
+It also covers the value of feedback and learning how to provide it as well as how to receive it - feedback is meant for teachers as much as it is for students.

-A part of the instructor training also focuses on Carpentry-specific matters such as use of the infrastructure for setting up the workshops and contributing to the training materials, becoming part of the community and its various aspects and ways in which people can get involved and contribute.
+Part of the instructor training also focuses on Carpentry-specific matters such as use of the The Carpentries' infrastructure for setting up workshops and contributing to training materials, becoming part of the community, and the ways in which people can get involved.

-Instructor training is primarily aimed at those who want to become certified Carpentry instructors - completing the training is one of the key components of getting qualified as a Carpentry instructor.
-However, owing to the universal design of the training curriculum, it may be of interest for anyone who is works in education, organises and teaches at different courses (not only in scientific computing) and who wants to become a better teacher.
+Instructor training is primarily aimed at those who want to become certified Carpentry instructors - completing the training is one of the key components of qualifying as a Carpentry instructor.
+However, owing to the universal design of the training curriculum, it may be of interest to anyone who is works in education, or organises and teaches any courses, not only in scientific computing, and who wants to become a better teacher.

-Instructor Training in general are centrally managed by The Carpentries.
-Partnering institutions have annual quota in terms of how many instructors they can train per year and typically have a dedicated instructor training for their site.
-If you belong to a partnering institution, the best way to get involved is to get in touch with the programme manager at your institution to see when the next instructor training is going to be.
+Instructor training is centrally managed by The Carpentries.
+Partnering institutions have annual quotas in terms of how many instructors they can train per year and typically have a dedicated Instructor Training for their site.
+If you belong to a partnering institution, the best way to get involved is to get in touch with your local Carpentry programme coordinator to see when the next instructor training session for your institution is going to be.

 You can also apply online to become an instructor directly with the Carpentries.
-This form is used both as an open call for people who wish to become instructors but are not associated with any partnering institution and by people who come from partnering institutions.
+This form can be used both by people who wish to become instructors but are not associated with any partnering institution and by people who come from partnering institutions.

-Finally, as Platinum partner and UK Carpentry coordinator, the Institute has its own annual allowance where we can train a certain number of people and have certain flexibility in planning and running these events.
-Instructor training events organised by the Institute are advertised on the Institute's website and twitter as well as on the Carpentries website.
-The spaces tend to fill up very quickly so it is good to sign up as soon as you know you can attend.
-You can also indicate your interest to attend such training by putting yourself on our waiting list - next time we run such an even you will get priority.
+As a Platinum partner and UK Carpentry coordinator, the Institute has its own annual allowance that lets us can train a certain number of people and gives us some flexibility in planning and running these events.
+Instructor Training events organised by the Institute are advertised on the Institute's website and on Twitter, as well as on the Carpentries website.